 If so, then a helluva lot more people need to be pushy.

-I’m just not gonna sit idly by if I see that a customer…any customer…is not receiving the absolutely best service possible.
+I’m just not gonna sit idly by if I determine that a customer…ANY customer…is not receiving the absolutely best service possible.

 Of course, I would do that with my own people as well…and it was always in the spirit of helping (both the customer as well as the employee) & trying to improve the service experience for the next customer.